coolchigi/coolchigi/README.md

 - 🔭 I’m currently working on [Contributing to CNCF](https://github.com/coolchigi/awesome-compose)

-- 🌱 I’m currently learning **Terraform, Kubernetes & Docker**
+- 🌱 I’m currently learning **AWS, Kubernetes & Frontend Framework**

-- 👯 I’m looking to collaborate on [Serverless Application Model](https://github.com/aws/aws-sam-cli)
+- 👯 I’m looking to collaborate on [..anything AWS related](https://github.com/awsdocs) or [https://github.com/aws-samples]

 <!-- - 👨‍💻 All of my projects are available at [https://chi.me](#) -->

 - 💬 Ask me about **Cloud Computing, MERN Stack, Serverless Architecture or anything related to tech**
+- You could also ask me about *non-tech* stuff like playing soccer, video games (GTA go brrrr), cooking or my faith!
+I am a Jesus girl!

 <br>